ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 2. Return to your VSCode Explorer and add the commercial-bond smart contract folder to your workspace.

 Right click anywhere in your workspace to get the drop down and select Add Folder to Workspace.
-Then browse to `<path to commercial-bond>/organization/magnetocorp/` and select contract and click Add.
+Then browse to `<path to commercial-bond>/organization/magnetocorp/` and select commercial-bond and click Add.

 ![VSCode-xchaincode1](images/xchaincode1.png)